yazi-rs/yazi-rs.github.io/docs/installation.md

 ```

-This is currently the only method we recommend. **We do NOT recommend `scoop install file`**, since Scoop's `file` cannot handle Unicode file names properly, e.g. `pexels-oliver-sjöström-1433052.jpg`.
+This is currently the only method we recommend. **We do NOT recommend `scoop install file`**, since Scoop's `file` cannot handle Unicode file names (such as `pexels-oliver-sjöström-1433052.jpg`) properly.

 ### Installation